 Dr. Prime is professor of international business at the Institute of International Business, J. Mack Robinson College of Business, Georgia State University.
 Her teaching and research focus on development of emerging markets, with a particular emphasis on China's economy and business environment.
 Her most recent books are Global Giant: Is China Changing the Rules of the Game? (co-edited with Eva Paus and Jon Western, Palgrave McMillan, 2009) and Taiwan’s Democracy: Economic and Political Challenges, (co-edited with Robert Ash and John W. Garver, Routledge, 2011).
 Dr. Prime’s experience includes directing study abroad programs, taking over 300 students to China; conducting field research in China, Taiwan and Hong Kong; traveling across most of China and living in Nanjing and Beijing for extended periods of time; analyzing China’s economy for the Center for International Research at the U.S. Bureau of the Census from 1991-1998; and working with companies on China strategy, business environment, negotiations and cultural understanding.
 Dr. Prime is also the founder and director of the China Research Center (ChinaCenter.net), a non-profit organization dedicated to research and education about contemporary China.
 Before joining the GSU faculty, Dr. Prime taught at Mercer University, Kennesaw State University, and Carleton College.

-Ms. Shelly Riera has more than 10 years of advertising and marketing experience with a focus on international and multicultural advertising.
-She currently manages AT&T’s multi-platform advertising and marketing programs targeting Asian, African American, Disabilities and Military consumers.
+Ms. Shelly Riera has more than 15 years of advertising and marketing experience with a focus on international and multicultural advertising.
+She currently serves as a VP for Brookdale Senior Living.
+She had managed AT&T’s multi-platform advertising and marketing programs targeting Asian, African American, Disabilities and Military consumers.
 Prior to joining AT&T, Riera developed international marketing campaigns targeting Latin American consumers for Turner Broadcasting System International.
 Originally from Washington D.C., Riera has lived in St. Louis, Atlanta and has also spent time in Spain.
-She currently resides in Atlanta, Georgia.

 Mr. Li Wong, Publisher & CEO, Georgia Asian Times